SHARE

 Session Chairs: Harrison Morin, University of Chicago; Mitchell Allen, University of California Berkley

 Description: This session will focus on latest research related to the art, archaeology, and history of Central Asia and adjacent areas (Kazakhstan, Uzbekistan, Turkmenistan, Tajikistan, Kyrgyzstan, Afghanistan, and Pakistan).
 For the past several decades, Central Asia has become a subject of increasing archaeological and historical interest for scholars around the world, both as its own individual area of inquiry as well as for the region’s connections to the Ancient Near East, Medieval Middle East, and other neighboring civilizations throughout history.
 The opening of post-Soviet nations to international projects has greatly increased the amount of knowledge generated.
 With the last ASOR session that specifically focused on Central Asia occurring in 2016, and with this increasing interest among ASOR members in the fields of art history, archaeology, and history, the time seems right to bring back this session and foster a new environment of inquiry and collaboration to connect current scholars of the subject.
-As such we aim to bring together scholars from various countries and disciplines and provide them with a forum to present their latest research exploring questions, issues, and themes related to these topics.
+As such we aim to bring together scholars from various countries and disciplines and provide them with a forum to present their latest research exploring questions, issues, and themes related to these topics

-Biblical Texts in Cultural Context
+Biblical Texts in Cultural Context (POSTPONED to 2025)

 Session Chairs: Christine Palmer, Gordon-Conwell Theological Seminary; Kristine Garroway, Hebrew Union College